 I must have spent three hours trying one tactic after another to book a trip as a gift for my newly widowed father-in-law.
 And I prevailed!
 I sure did.
 And he was surprised and very pleased with the gift.

 By spending those 25,000 miles, I was able to extend the expiration date on the remaining 13,000.

 Know the rules

 Every airline that offers a reward program had its own unique rules.
 Know yours.
-Find that disclosure then keep it handy.
+Find that disclosure, know what it says and then keep it handy.
 Award Wallet is a good tool to track your miles and points balances and expiration dates.

 Reset the expiration clock

 Sometimes all you need to do to keep your miles active without flying or spending is to create activity in the account.
 Consider the following ways to extend the expiration date of reward miles so you do not lose them.